QuoSecGmbH/os_timestamps/RESULTS.md

 # Applications

 Applications were tested on Ubuntu (20.04.3 LTS).
-File editors were tested for file Read and File Modify.
+File editors were tested for File Read and File Modify.

 | Editor | Read | Write |
 | ------ | ---- | ----- |